Uclusion/uclusion-blog/_posts/2020-11-15-less-ceremony.md

 ### Doesn't our agile process specify the exact ceremonies?

 *No credible agile process exactly specifies the ceremonies*.
-Once again, for the daily standup, scrumguides.org says this, `The structure of the meeting is set by the Development Team and can be conducted in different ways if it focuses on progress toward the Sprint Goal.` If you are stuck on an island with a conch shell as the only technology then by all means pass the shell.
+For the daily standup, scrumguides.org says, `The structure of the meeting is set by the Development Team and can be conducted in different ways if it focuses on progress toward the Sprint Goal.` If you are stuck on an island with a conch shell as the only technology then by all means pass the shell.
 If better technology is available then you should avail yourself of it.